-This is a four (4) week non-credit on-line course that covers statistical computing which includes programming in R, reading data into R, accessing R packages, writing R functions, debugging, profiling R code, and organizing and commenting R code.
-It is offered to Data Science students only.
+This is an introductory course that covers statistical computing, which includes programming in R, reading data into R, accessing R packages, writing R functions, debugging, profiling R code, and organizing and commenting R code.
+Student may also work on a hands-on project, and apply functions, read/write files, and measure execution times, and finally present their computing prototype in class.